tasosalvas/spdiu/doc/installation.md

 Repeat this in a different folder when you want to install another SPD fork.

-Assuming the `inv` command has been installed, calling it from the folder containing `tasks.py` should get you the SPDIU tasks.
+Assuming the `inv` command has been installed, calling it from the folder containing `tasks.py` should get you the SpdIU tasks.

 ```sh
 $ cd spdiu